speech/speech.js/README.md

 #Introduction
 Speech.js is a JavaScript interoperability mechanism for Namecoin domains.
+It powers [Speech.is](https://www.speech.is).

-This is the development bundle for Speech.js, with it you can produce spx.js and babel.js; the versions of Speech.js used in actual deployment.
+This repo is in a state of flux as I am refactoring the meta-aspects of the project such as the server setup & babel.js.

-The system is very slow as simplicity and clean code has been emphasized at each engineering point.
-This is intentional as it is the hopes of the author that just as multiple desktop browser implementations compete on performance and fea- tures, multiple in-browser implementations will arise to compete on performance and features as well.
-Consider Speech.js to be the Moziac of in-browser browsers: an early, proof-of-concept example for others to improve upon.
+If you want to play around, stick to items in src and dist.
+The SPX submodule will be removed entirely.

 #Breakdown
 The structure of the program is relatively OO and breaks down into functional network components.
 The meat of the